xward/ruby-agents-sdk/web_shell/local_cloud_config/guides/faq.md

 # Frequently asked questions #

+## Where should I start if I am new to the server SDK? ##

+Try the {file:guides/README.md Getting started guide}.

 ## Code snippets ##

 ### How do I create a new `Message` (for injecting it in the cloud for instance)? ###